dbos-inc/dbos-docs/docs/tutorials/workflow-communication-tutorial.md

 #### Reliability Guarantees

 All messages are persisted to the database, so if `send()` completes successfully, the destination workflow is guaranteed to be able to `recv()` it.
-If you're sending a message from a workflow, we guarantee the message will be sent exactly once because of [workflow reliability guarantees](./workflow-tutorial#reliability-guarantees).
+If you're sending a message from a workflow, we guarantee exactly-once delivery because [workflows are reliable](./workflow-tutorial#reliability-guarantees).
 If you're sending a message from a handler, you can supply an [idempotency key](../api-reference/contexts#handlerctxtsenddestinationuuid-message-topic-idempotencykey) to guarantee exactly-once delivery.